Parent and Carers Handbook

 They received or refused treatment from a First Aider.
 If they received First Aid this will then be detailed.

 We are very sorry this has happened today and hope [Child’s Name] is feeling better this evening.
-Should your child suffer any drowsiness, vomiting, impaired vision or excessive pain after returning home please consult your doctor or local hospital.
+Should your child suffer any drowsiness, vomiting, impaired vision or excessive pain after returning home, please consult your doctor or local hospital.
 This incident has also been recorded in the school’s Health and Safety records.

 If you require further information, you may reply to this message on Arbor, or call the school office.
-If you would like to speak to the class teacher the school office will arrange a call back.
+If you would like to speak to the class teacher, the school office will arrange a call back.

 Emergencies

 If we believe your child requires emergency medical attention, we will call 999 immediately and contact you as soon as possible.
 We will follow the guidance provided by the ambulance service or attending paramedics.
-Any relevant medical information or care protocols we have on file for your child will be shared with the paramedics along with medication to ensure they receive appropriate care.
+Any relevant medical information or care protocols we have on file for your child will be shared with the paramedics, along with medication to ensure they receive appropriate care.

 Childhood illnesses

-We have created a simple sheet below with some of the most common illnesses and steps to be taken should your child be diagnosed with any of the illnesses listed:
+We have created a simple sheet below with some of the most common illnesses, and steps to be taken should your child be diagnosed with any of the illnesses listed:

 Our primary concern is always the health, safety, and well-being of our students.
-We aim to ensure that all necessary methods are put in place to support the children and young people's medical needs.
+We aim to ensure that all the necessary methods are put in place to support the children and young people's medical needs.

-To maintain a safe environment and comply with school policies and legal requirements, please read and review the following (regarding bringing medicine into school)
+To maintain a safe environment and to comply with school policies and legal requirements, please read and review the following (regarding bringing medicine into school)

 Authorisation and Documentation